virtualidentityag/component-library-template/CONTRIBUTING.md

 - tests properly test a component's intended functionalities

 ## Components
-To create a new component, run `npm run generate` and add your component tag to it and when prompted for which features to include, de-select "E2E Test (.e2e.ts)" and continue.
+To create a new component, run `npm run generate` and add your component tag to it and when prompted for which features to include, select either e2e or spec tests and continue.

 Example: `npm run generate my-headline`.